graben1437/titan1.0.1.kafka/README.md

 the call back to a listener occurs (makes sense given the way Java works).

-The implication is that if running Titan on a multi-node cluster, a Titan-Kafka listener/producer process will need to started on each of the nodes in order to collect all transactions occurring across the Titan cluster.
+The implication is that if running Titan on a multi-node cluster, a Titan-Kafka listener/producer process will need to be started on each of the nodes in order to collect all transactions occurring across the Titan cluster.
 The listener/publisher on each node can be configured to publish to the same Kafka topic, providing a centralized list of transactions in one place for consumers.